Joyce Glasser reviews Columbus (October 5, 2018), Cert 12A, 104 min.

 This side of Casey is first revealed during one of several warm and natural conversations she has with Gabe, who points out, ‘anyway, ‘you don’t want to be a librarian.’
 Working in I.M.
 Pei’s beautiful Cleo Rogers Memorial Library with its monumental Henry Moore sculpture (the big arch) in front, he might be wrong.

 Casey boasts that she once met Deborah Berke (we see Berke’s 2006 drive-through Irwin Union Bank in the film) who encouraged her to sit in on her classes at Yale.
 Jin assumes she is going to do so, but the film is infused with class differences that you would hardly imagine in that stunning city.
 Casey lives with her mother, a factory worker by day and cleaner by night, in a small, modest apartment, but her understanding of architecture, and desire to study it, belies her roots.
 As she shows Jin around the gorgeous Miller House, she points out with enthusiasm the table by interior and textile designer Alexander Girard and has in her apartment little glass ornaments that mirror those in the Miller House.
 There is an awkward encounter with the maid of the hotel where Jin is staying, a woman who worked with Casey’s mother and another with a former student friend who extols the virtues of university life and insists she would rather be anywhere but in Columbus.
-Casey replies that she likes Columbus, but there is a friction when the subject of a degree comes up.
+Casey replies that she likes Columbus, but there is friction when the subject of a degree comes up.

 What we are left to investigate on our own is how Columbus became what it is.
 Joseph Irwin Miller was an industrialist, patron of modern architecture, and lay leader in the Christian ecumenical movement and a campaigner for civil rights.
-This explains the then-shockingly modern house he commissioned and the abundance of its architect-designed churches, although Jin observes that there is something paradoxical about religion and modernism.
+This explains the then-shockingly modern house he commissioned and the abundance of the city’s architect-designed churches, although Jin observes that there is something paradoxical about religion and modernism.

 Miller used his wealth to pay the architects’ fees of modern buildings which led to the high quality building boom.
 In addition to Finnish architects Eliel Saarinen (First Christian Church, 1942) and Eero Saarinen (The Miller House, 1953; North Christian Church, 1955; Bank-turned-conference centre 1954) those answering the call included I.M.
-Pei (The Main Library, 1969-1971); Robert Venturi (Fire Station, 1966), Richard Meier (Clifty Creek School, 1982), Harry Weese (First Baptist Church, 1965, César Pelli (Commons Centre and Mall, 1973), Deborah Burke (Irwin Union Bank, 2006) and more.
+Pei (The Main Library, 1969-1971); Robert Venturi (Fire Station, 1966), Richard Meier (Clifty Creek School, 1982), Harry Weese (First Baptist Church, 1965, César Pelli (Commons Centre and Mall, 1973), Deborah Berke (Irwin Union Bank, 2006) and more.

 It was Eero Saarinen, (who designed the former American Embassy in Grosvenor Square and the St Louis Arch) who designed Miller’s house and the signature hexagonal North Christian Church with the tall, thin spire that we see in the film.
 It responds beautifully to the First Christian Church designed by Eero’s father, Eliel, whose glass cube windows and asymmetrical exterior and interior fascinate Casey.